002 - Hot and Arid Environments

 Relief and climatic characteristics that make environments extreme, including unreliability and intensity of rainfall in arid environments and the risk of flash floods.

 How relief, climate, human discomfort present challenges for human habitation and resource development.

 The extreme nature of some locations help to define them as a place.
-Their extreme nature means that they be infamous, newsworthy or even tourist destinations.
-The power of physical processes led to the extreme nature of these hot and arid locations.
-The possibilities associated with climate change is likely to lead to the hot, arid areas expanding or becoming even hotter and more arid which could make human habitation even more challenging.
+The power of physical processes lead to the extreme nature of these hot and arid locations.

 Activity One - Describe - Arid

 The first syllabus point is asking for you to describe what deserts look like (but not landforms at this stage) and to describe their general climates.
 Deserts can look different depending on where they are located but there are generalisations that can still be made.

 - What are the key climatic characteristics of arid and semi-arid environments?
 Use the first youtube clip to answer this question and then the textbook 'Arid Environments' by Lucy Cole to help flesh out your answer.